Lucasc-99/NittanyBookstore/ReadMe.md

 <h1> Nittany Bookstore: a Flask/SQL Web App </h1>

-This was submitted as a final project for the Database Management Systems Course at Penn State (CMPSC 431W).
+This was submitted as a final project for the Database Management Systems Course at Penn State.

 This project was made using Flask and Bootstrap.
 The backend was made using Flask-Sqlalchemy as well as raw SQLite.
 It was submitted as a final project for the Database Management Systems Course at Penn State (CMPSC 431W).